 The Explanatory Memorandum of the 2022 Act states "The Commission will have a critical role to play in the context of the [above] key aims”.

-- puts the target of one million Welsh speakers by 2050 on a statutory footing, as well as other targets relating to the use of the language, including in the workplace and socially;
+will require the Welsh language strategy to include a target of at least a million Welsh speakers by 2050, as well as other targets relating to the use of the Welsh language, including in the workplace and socially;

-- establishes a standard method for describing Welsh-language ability based on the common reference levels of the Common European Framework of Reference for Languages(CEFR);
+- will establish a standard approach to describing Welsh language ability based on the levels of the Common European Framework of Reference for Languages;

-- links the linguistic planning carried out at national level (by imposing a duty on Welsh Ministers to draw up a National Framework for Welsh Language Education and Learning Welsh), at local authority level (by imposing a duty on local authorities to draw up local Welsh in education strategic plans), and at school level (by placing a duty on schools to draw up Welsh language education delivery plans);
+will link the linguistic planning undertaken at a national level (by placing a duty on the Welsh Ministers to prepare a National Framework for Welsh Language Education and Learning Welsh), at local authority level (by placing a duty on local authorities to prepare local Welsh in education strategic plans), and at school level (by placing a duty on schools to prepare Welsh language education delivery plans);

-- establishes a statutory body, the National Institute for Learning Welsh, which will be responsible for supporting people of all ages to learn Welsh.
+will establish a National Institute for Learning Welsh as a new body, responsible for supporting people (of all ages) to learn Welsh.

 For more information about Medr or the designation of the Coleg to advise Medr, email: polisi@colegcymraeg.ac.uk.